Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 We use _composition_ instead of a subclass and can reference the fields of the ‘parent’ struct directly.
 Jai doesn't have classes and inheritance, but as we see here: first class composition works like inheritance!
 (see ?? for a more complete example).

+> The `using` keyword allows you to bring the member variables of a struct into the scope of a function (like a method but more flexible) or another struct (like subclassing but no methods/overriding).

 > Favor composition over inheritance.

 See this [Discussion about OOP](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system)